samuelematias/hacktrack/README.md

 Hackatrack app is ready for launch!
 We are waiting for store review and as soon as we are on we will share the link with you guys.

-We are happy to receive feedback and answer any Qs about the project and its future! :)
+We are happy to receive [feedback](https://www.producthunt.com/posts/hackatrack) and answer any Qs about the project and its future! :)

-## What is this app for? ??
+## Our mission with HackaTrack

 Our mission is to reduce stress and improve productivity in hackathons with an status update platform in which all the teams share their progress with all the mentors, so they can give precise mentoring at the right moment, keeping everyone in the same page
 Have a question about this product?
-[Ask the Makers](https://www.producthunt.com/posts/hackatrack#comment-body)
+[Ask the Makers](https://www.producthunt.com/posts/hackatrack#comment-body).

 ## Features